 Boost your Diet

-Finally, make sure you include some immune-boosting foods into your diet.
-Foods that help your immune system function properly are spinach, yogurt, garlic, broccoli, almonds, and ginger.
-These foods work because they contain vitamins and minerals needed to help your body build up its immunity.
-By giving your body the right help, your immune system can have the nutrients it needs to boost your protection from illness.
+Another idea is to add foods to your diet that can help your immune system function properly, including spinach, yogurt, garlic, broccoli, almonds, and ginger.
+These foods are thought to be beneficial because they contain vitamins and minerals that can help your body build up its immunity.
+Foods with healthy fats such as olive oil, salmon, and chia seeds can also help boost immunity by reducing inflammation.
+By giving your body the right help and balancing a healthy diet plus a healthy amount of sleep, your immune system can have the nutrients it needs to boost your protection from illness.

-Who knew that your immune system worked directly with your brain while you sleep?
-Through understanding this complex system and providing your body with the sleep, stress removal, and fuel it needs, you’ll be improving your immunity and getting better rest in no time.
+Sticking with these tips will help you sleep better, and in return, you’ll be better prepared to fight off germs and viruses.
+Through understanding this complex system and providing your body with the sleep, stress reduction, and fuel it needs, you’ll be improving your immunity and getting better rest in no time.